Cosmology: Neutrinos as the Only Final Dark Matter: Cosmos: Neutrinos in the Peculiar Bridging Role

-We could "formulate" our working conjecture about the "minimum Higgs hypothesis" as follows: There should be the minimum number of Higgs multiplets and the couplings to the "remote" Higgs should be much "smaller" compared to the leading Higgs (such as the Standard Higgs doublet).
+Intuitively, years ago we began to "formulate" our working conjecture about the "minimum Higgs hypothesis" as follows: There should be the minimum number of Higgs multiplets and the couplings to the "remote" Higgs should be much "smaller" compared to the leading Higgs (such as the Standard Higgs doublet).
+However, the gauge-group structure $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ seems to be born with the 4-dimensional Minkowski space-time - so, the group index is natural with the identity of an object.
+It is easy to argue that the Lorentz group exists, that the gauge-group structure $SU_c(3) \times SU_L(2) \times U(1)$ exists, and that the gauge-group structure $SU_f(3)$ might also exist.
+If something is a singlet under all these, then there are no interactions between this "something" with our world - this "something" simply does not exist for us.

-Alternatively, if right-handed neutrinos are there but the neutrino mass-generation mechanism does not use the Standard-Model Higgs, this would pose as the basic problem.
-In general, in a given extended Standard Model, each particle know the rest unless some rules forbid that - this is why we have the "minimum Higgs hypothesis".

-If we should introduce $SU_f(3)$ into the game, these gauge bosons and the related Higgs particles have to be massive if the neutrinos "know" the existence of these particles.
-That is, the dark Higgs mechanisms are there to protect why the Standard Model are so good.
-In other words, if dark matter particles are there and if they communicate with neutrinos, then the validity of the Standard Model should somehow be protected.

-In any event, these interactions, plus the dark Higgs mechanisms, violate a lot of symmetries, such as the $\tau-\mu-e$ universal symmetry, but the symmetry-violating part is in general very small and, because they are dark, these might not be seen easily.

-On the neutrino masses in the mfSM, we have both the neutrino-Higgs mass interactions and "radiative" corrections from neutrino-familon loops.
-The combined analysis of the two effects is required to get the real understanding of the experimental data.
+Now, in our Standard Model \cite{Hwang417}, we have three complex scalar Higgs fields, $\Phi(1,2)$ (Standard-Model Higgs), $\Phi(3,2)$ (mixed family Higgs), and $\Phi(3,1)$ (purely family Higgs).
+The born self-repulsive interaction $\lambda (\phi^\dagger \phi)^2$ prevents all other "un-related" complex scalar fields from existence.
+This gives some explanation on whether the complex scalar fields exist or not.
+We have escaped this "minimum Higgs hypothesis" by realizing that in our world there exist only three Higgs fields and nothing more.

-As said earlier, all the familons or dark Higgs should not be massless or too light.
-For example, the cross sections for neutrino scatterings (off quarks or off charged leptons) would be modified significantly by their presence (if some of these dark species are massless or small), so as to deviate from the known Standard Model results\cite{PDG}.
-In other words, any of these masses will be taken to be $\ge\, 1\, TeV$, to be safe.
-Of course, it would be much more fun if these dark matter particles would be observed some day.
+All the dark familons (i.e., family gauge bosons) or dark Higgs should not be massless or too light.
+For example, the cross sections for neutrino scatterings (off quarks or off charged leptons) would be modified by their presence (significantly if some of these dark species are massless or small), so as to deviate from the known minimal Standard Model results \cite{PDG}.
+In other words, any of these masses could be taken to be $\ge\, 5\, GeV$, on the safe side \cite{Origin}.
+Of course, it would be much more fun if these dark matter particles would be indirectly observed some day.